JavaDerek/PlainToServiceMeshDemos/Stage4/README.md

+NOTE: Always launch the service/server after the greeters!

 This stage picks up with Istio installed and pod injection turned on (by labeling it with "istio-injection=true" for the "istioinaction" namespace.

 * Set this namespace as your default context